 How to Use 3-Part Cards

-Montessori Three-Part Cards are designed for children to learn and process the information presented on the cards.
-They help children to build vocabulary, learn to spell, and practice categorizing and organizing skills.
+Montessori Three-Part Cards are designed to help children learn and process the information presented on them.
+They help children build vocabulary, learn to spell, and practice categorizing and organizing skills.

-The Montessori Three-Part Card set consists of a card with the picture and the word label; a card with the picture; and a card with the word label.
+A Montessori Three-Part Card set has three parts: one card shows the picture with the word label underneath; another card shows only the picture; and the third card shows only the word label.

 Three-part card set for children aged 6-9 (lower elementary) consists of a picture card, a definition (information) card, and a label card.
 Attach stickers or draw dots of different colors on the flipped side of each card set for self-check.

 Step 1.
-The child lays down all picture cards in a row from left to right.
+The child lays down all the picture cards in a row from left to right.

 Step 2.
 The child reads and matches all label cards and places them below the picture cards.